CNAG-Biomedical-Informatics/omop-csv-validator/docs-site/docs/overview.md

 OMOP CSV Validator checks OMOP CDM CSV files before they are loaded into a database.

-It is designed for **pre-ingestion checks**: run it while developing or testing ETLs, catch broken exports early, and fix the files before they reach PostgreSQL.
+Use it during ETL development and testing to find invalid exports before they reach PostgreSQL.

-Under the hood, it derives validation rules from OMOP PostgreSQL DDL and validates files row by row, so it can be used on large OMOP exports without first loading the full CSV into memory.
+The validator derives its rules from OMOP PostgreSQL DDL and processes the CSV row by row.
+It does not load the full file into memory.

 ![OMOP CSV Validator pre-ingestion workflow](/img/pre-ingestion-validation.svg)

 ## What it is for

-- checking whether a CSV matches DDL-derived columns and types **before database ingestion**
+- checking whether a CSV matches DDL-derived columns and types before database ingestion
-- finding ETL mistakes while the output is still easy to inspect and replace
+- finding invalid rows before loading the export
-- generating human, JSON, TSV, or XLSX outputs for pipelines and review workflows
+- printing terminal or JSON results and generating optional TSV or XLSX reports
 - using the same validation logic from a CLI or from Perl code

 ## Core workflow